annkc/Review-Collection/README.md

 - As a user, I want to be able to *add a review to the collection an arbitrary number of times.*
 - As a user, I want to be able to delete a review.
 - As a user, I want to be able to view a list of all my reviews.
+- As a user, I want to be able to edit my reviews.